Alabama police sergeant killed, officer injured in shooting outside club

 Breaking News Emails

-A police sergeant in Birmingham, Alabama, was shot and killed and another officer critically wounded in a shooting early Sunday outside a nightclub.
+A police sergeant in Birmingham, Alabama, was shot and killed and another officer was critically wounded in a shooting outside a nightclub early Sunday.

-One suspect is in custody and a second, who was struck by gunfire during the shooting, is being treated at the hospital, police said.
+A suspect was in custody and a second, who was struck by gunfire during the shooting, was being treated at the hospital, police said.

 The shooting happened just before 2 a.m.
-ET near downtown Birmingham.
-An undercover officer was investigating a rash of car break-ins in that area when the officer spotted at least two suspects who appeared to be burglarizing a vehicle, police said.
+(3 a.m.
+ET) near downtown Birmingham.
+An undercover officer was investigating a rash of car break-ins when the officer spotted at least two people who appeared to be burglarizing a vehicle, police said.

-The officer called for backup, and the sergeant arrived, Birmingham Police Chief Patrick Smith told reporters at a news conference Sunday morning.
+The officer called for backup, and the sergeant arrived, Police Chief Patrick Smith told reporters Sunday morning.

 The officers approachedthe suspects when one suspect took out a gun and began to fire at them, Smith said.